DSXiangLi/DecryptPrompt/README.md

     - Towards Revealing the Mystery behind Chain of Thought: a Theoretical Perspective
     - Large Language Models Can Be Easily Distracted by Irrelevant Context
     - Chain-of-Thought Reasoning Without Prompting
+    - Inductive or Deductive?
+Rethinking the Fundamental Reasoning Abilities of LLMs
+    - Beyond Chain-of-Thought: A Survey of Chain-of-X Paradigms for LLMs
+    - To CoT or not to CoT?
+Chain-of-thought helps mainly on math and symbolic reasoning :star:
 - 小模型COT蒸馏
     - Specializing Smaller Language Models towards Multi-Step Reasoning   :star:
     - Teaching Small Language Models to Reason